vaibhav03ambhore/vaibhav03ambhore.github.io/README.md

 # vaibhav03ambhore.github.io
-#web form
+#Job Application Form

 This is a simple web form project created using HTML and CSS.
-The form allows users to enter their name, email address, and a message, and submit the information to a server for processing.
+The form allows users to enter their name, email address, upload CV and many more and submit the information

-Technologies Used
 This project was created using the following technologies:

 HTML and